Cry Wilderness: Plot

-They track the tiger to the town’s mining tunnels and Will shoots the tiger with a tranquilizer dart.
-Meanwhile, Paul goes up some stairs that lead to the ruins where Bigfoot lives and tells him he must run away to the mountains, and he runs away.
-However, the tunnel collapses and a bunch of rocks fall on Will.
-Paul cries for Bigfoot to help and Bigfoot saves him by pulling the rocks off.
-Morgan sees Bigfoot running away and takes Paul with him to hunt Bigfoot.
+After several other incidents, the characters regroup and chase the tiger, which has fled to an abandoned Western mining town.
+They track the tiger into mining tunnels, and Will shoots the cat with a tranquilizer dart.
+Elsewhere, Paul tells Bigfoot that he must run away to the mountains.
+Meanwhile, one of the tunnels collapses on Will.
+Paul pleads for Bigfoot to help, and Bigfoot saves him by pulling the rocks off.

-Morgan eventually tracks Bigfoot down to the lake where Paul met Red Hawk, but when he goes to shoot him Red Hawk appears and his agate amulet from Bigfoot glows orange, temporarily blinding Morgan.
-Red Hawk’s pet eagle then claws Morgan’s eyes out, permanently blinding him.
-Morgan stumbles into the lake and disappears.
+Morgan sees Bigfoot running away, eventually tracking the creature to the lake where Paul met Red Hawk, but when he goes to shoot him, Red Hawk appears, temporarily blinding Morgan with an agate Bigfoot amulet.
+Red Hawk’s pet eagle then claws Morgan’s eyes out.
+He stumbles into the lake and disappears.